 Direct Debit (monthly) payments will be adjusted automatically so you will not pay for any periods we are closed.
 Any closure that affects a month already paid will have future payments adjusted to recoup pro-rata amounts.

-Annual memberships will have expiry dates extended accordingly once facilities reopen.
+Annual memberships have had expiry dates extended accordingly based on the facilities closure dates.

 Ten cards will have an extended validity period.